 Alan Furst’s more recent releases are less standalone novels than collected episodes from the greater metanovel that is his entire body of work since Night Soldiers: a sprawling, now 14-volume chronicle of World War II as seen through the eyes of its many secret soldiers.
-This seems especially true of A Hero of France (2016), the latest, slim novel in the series which, like its predecessors, is vividly realized, impressive in its historical detail, and in complex dialogue with its series-mates.
+This seems especially true of A Hero of France (2016), the latest, slim novel in the series.
+Like its predecessors, it’s vividly realized, impressive in its historical detail, and engaged in complex dialogue with its series-mates.
 Unfortunately, once again the author has fallen back on strict formula, and seems to be running light on fresh ideas; there are glimpses of the old magic, but this is undoubtedly a lesser entry, and probably the first of the series to truly disappoint me.

 Furst clearly loves Paris, so much so that he has contrived to set at least one scene per book there.
 This time he goes whole hog on this obsession, focusing his narrative on a Paris-based leader of the French Resistance, Mathieu (last name unknown).
 Mathieu is, unsurprisingly, a fortyish romantic with a fierce sense of a duty, an uncommon bravery, and a fine hand with the ladies.
 He’s also got a knack for staying one step ahead of the French and German authorities, who want to shut down the escape lines he’s established across France to smuggle downed Allied airmen back to England.
 As the war rages and the challenges of the secret life intensify, Mathieu and his tight-knit network of colleagues feel the noose tightening in their defiance of the Third Reich, facing hard decisions along the way.